Monsieur-Monet/homepage/README.md

-This is a personal website, built using Svelte and Tailwind.
+This is a personal website.

+It's built using Svelte and Tailwind.